Dorothy Wilson's Hospital

-Dorothy Wilson's Hospital is a historic almshouse in the city centre of York, in England.
+Dorothy Wilson's Hospital is a historic almshouse in the city centre of York, England.

 Dorothy Wilson, who died in 1717, left money for the establishment of an almshouse for ten poor women, and a school for twenty poor boys.
 This was set up in 1719, in her former house, on Walmgate, by the River Foss.
 The building was replaced in 1765, and rebuilt again in 1812, reusing some materials.
 In 1810, a schoolmaster's house was built behind the property.
 The school operated until 1895.
 In 1958, the building was modified to offer two-room flats, and it continues to operate as an almshouse.
-The building was grade II listed in 1954.
+The building was Grade II listed in 1954.
 In 2011, the charity operating it merged with the Ellen Wilson Hospital Charity, to form the Ellen and Dorothy Wilson Almshouse Charity.